 Why You’ll Love This Recipe

-- Authentic Flavor: A perfectly balanced blend of pumpkin spice and cinnamon that’s not overpowering.
+- Authentic Flavor: A well-balanced pumpkin spice blend that’s warm without overpowering.

 Ingredients You’ll Need

-- Vanilla extract: A splash of vanilla rounds out the flavors nicely.
+- Vanilla extract: Rounds out the flavors beautifully.

-- Baking soda: The leavening that helps your cookies rise just enough.
+- Baking soda: Helps the cookies rise just enough for tender crumb.

-- Cream of tartar: A secret weapon for a slight tang and tender texture.
+- Cream of tartar: Adds a slight tartness and chewiness—trust me, don’t skip it.

 Variations